Catalytic Converter Recycling Leaders Unite to Combat Growing Theft Problem

 Latest News

-The London Platinum and Palladium Market (the “LPPM”), through its Responsible Sourcing Review Committee (the “RSRC”), announced the launch of a consultation process over the drafting of Version 5 of its Responsible Platinum / Palladium Guidance (the “Guidance”) in March 2024.
+The London Platinum and Palladium Market (the “LPPM”), through its Responsible Sourcing Review Committee (the “RSRC”), announced the publication of Version 5 of its Responsible Platinum / Palladium Guidance (the “Guidance”) in November 2024.

 Tags: responsible-sourcing